amit6174/Open-Library/README.md

 Step 3 : Change general access of your google sheet to "Anyone with the link -> Viewer"

-Step 4: Create QR-codes using your sheet itself - https://www.youtube.com/watch?v=Gv96Tl7RCxo
+Step 4: Create QR-codes using your sheet itself - https://www.youtube.com/watch?v=Gv96Tl7RCxo (Note : QR codes get updated if the url gets updated during delpoyment)

 Hurray!
 You're done.
-You can send the qr-code to the public to update the catalogue / give feedback for the library system.
+You can send the qr-code to the users to update the catalogue / give feedback for the library system.

 ## Info